What should you ask your doctor about thyroid cancer?

 - What type of follow-up will I need after treatment?

 No doubt you will have other questions about your situation.
 Be sure to write your questions down so that you remember to ask them during each visit with your cancer care team.
 For example, you might want to ask about getting a second opinion or about clinical trials you may be eligible for.
 Keep in mind, too, that doctors are not the only ones who can give you information.
-Other health care professionals, such as nurses and social workers, may have the answers you seek.
+Other health care professionals, such as nurses and social workers, may have the answers to your questions.
+You can find more information about communicating with your health care team in our document Talking With Your Doctor.